New Year’s Concert performed by the Vienna Philharmonic Orchestra in the Golden Hall of the Musikverein

 Musical ambassadors of Austria

 The New Year's Concert is held in the Musikverein, the center of classical music for music fans in Vienna.
 The Grand Hall is also called the Golden Hall.
 It is considered to be not only one of the most beautiful halls in the world, but also one of the best in terms of acoustics.
 For the New Year's Concert, the hall, which is built in the historical style based on the model of antiquity, is decorated with wonderful flower arrangements.
-Columns, caryatids and gable reliefs create the impression that a temple of music has been created here.
+Columns, caryatids (pillars designed to resemble female figures), and pediment reliefs conjure up the association that a temple to music was built here.

 New Year's Concert by the Vienna Philharmonic